 If you want to learn more about our bike programs for kids please use the upper navigator to first select your region.
 If you get stuck, please email programs@buddypegs.com for assistance.
 We’d love to help you!

 We offer classes for the earliest bicycling ages.
-While we allow children as young as 18 months into our Balance Bike Playdates, most children don’t develop the motorskills and strength to manuever a balance bike until 24 months.
-All of our classes have specific ages listed in their descriptions.
+While we allow children as young as 18 months into our Balance Bike classes, most children don’t develop the motor skills and strength to manuever a balance bike until 24 months.

 Certainly not!
 We love introducing children to the bicycle for the very first time.